braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/analytics/setting_custom_attributes.md

 ---

-# Setting Custom Attributes for iOS
+# Setting custom attributes for ios

 Braze provides methods for assigning attributes to users.
 You'll be able to filter and segment your users according to these attributes on the dashboard.

 Before implementation, be sure to review examples of the segmentation options afforded by custom events vs. custom attributes vs. purchase events in our [Best Practices section][1], as well as our notes on [event naming conventions]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/event_naming_conventions/).

-## Assigning Default User Attributes
+## Assigning default user attributes

 To assign user attributes, you need to set the appropriate field on the shared `ABKUser` object.